MEEPproject/fpga_shell/README.md

 ```Bash
 make project           # Creates the Vivado project.
 Generates the FPGA shell around the EA
 ```
+if you are working with acme, there are different "flavours" that can be generated. <br/>For example _make project EA_PARAM=acme_
+<br/>It will generate a OpePiton project with Lagarto as a core.
+There are other combinations available.
 ```Bash
 make synthesis         # Synthesizes the project
 ```